 Single Sign-on is a useful feature to increase security and user adoption of new tools.
-It means that your employees can auto-login to connected applications using their default company password, which is for instance stored in your LDAP or Active Directory system.
-While Small Improvements doesn’t integrate with LDAP or AD directly, it does integrate with a middleware called Okta.
+It means that your employees can login to connected applications using their default company password.
+Small Improvements integrates directly with Okta.

 - Okta is a web based middleware that connects the cloud applications you use with your internal Active Directory or LDAP servers.
 Okta has tons of features, but the one you need to enable is the Small Improvements app, so that your SI users can log in via Okta (using SAML 2.0 behind the scenes)

 - Once configured, your staff can either access Small Improvements from the Okta dashboard or, if they access Small Improvements via your subdomain (e.g. https://mycompany.small-improvements.com) then we’ll rely on Okta to ask for the password (if they aren’t logged in already)

 Important: The Okta integration is only for SSO.
 We do not automatically synchronize your user accounts between systems.
 You must keep your Small Improvements user accounts in sync with your directory service.
 If a user doesn’t have an account in SmalI Improvements, they won’t be able to log in.
 You can create user accounts manually, through an import, or by syncing with several HRIS services.

 How to set it up

 First, log in into Okta as an administrator.
 Locate the “add application” entry, and search for Small Improvements in the Application Directory.

 Next, type in your Small Improvements subdomain.
 If you’re using https://mycompany.small-improvements.com, then type in “mycompany” here.
 If you don’t have a Small Improvements subdomain yet, please contact the support team to set this up for you.